Why Don't We: 2018–2019: 8 Letters and 12/12 era

-2020–2022: The Good Times and the Bad Ones and hiatus
+2020–2025: The Good Times and the Bad Ones, lawsuit and dissolution

 On September 29, 2020, the band released "Fallin' (Adrenaline)", the lead single from their second album, The Good Times and the Bad Ones.
 It debuted at number 37 on the US Billboard Hot 100 chart, their first ever entry.
 Their second single from the album, "Lotus Inn", was released on December 4, 2020.
 They starred in a YouTube documentary titled 30 Days With, which showed the last stages of development and behind the scenes content of their then-upcoming album for 30 days.
 Their third single from the album, "Slow Down", was released on December 17, 2020.
-On January 15, 2021, The Good Times and The Bad Ones was released.
-The album is largely self-produced, although it also features the productions of Travis Barker, Skrillex, and Timbaland.
-The album debuted at number 3 on the Billboard 200 albums chart, making this their highest entry on the chart.
+On January 15, 2021, The Good Times and The Bad Ones released.
+The album was largely self-produced, though it also features the productions of Travis Barker, Skrillex, and Timbaland.
+The album debuted at number 3 on the Billboard 200 albums chart, making it their highest entry on the chart.

 The band released the single "Love Back" on October 6, 2021.
-The band then release a cover of Justin Bieber's "Mistletoe" in December that same year.
+The band then released a cover of Justin Bieber's "Mistletoe" in December that same year.
 In January 2022, they released their next single in collaboration with Jonas Blue: "Don't Wake Me Up", followed by "Let Me Down Easy (Lie)" in April, “Just Friends” on May 13, and “How Do You Love Somebody” on May 31.

-The band's North American tour, The Good Times Only Tour, was scheduled to commence in June 2022, but was canceled due to the litigation between Why Don't We current manager Randy Phillips and former manager David Loeffler.
+The band's North American tour, The Good Times Only Tour, was scheduled to commence in June 2022, but was canceled due to the litigation between Why Don't We manager Randy Phillips and former manager David Loeffler.
 The band rescheduled the tour with new dates beginning in July.
-However, on July 6, exactly three weeks before the tour's first show, the band announced that due to ongoing legal battles with their former management, they would be cancelling the tour and going on a hiatus.
+However, on July 6, the band announced that due to ongoing legal battles with their former management, they would be cancelling the tour and taking a hiatus.

+After four years of legal battles, a trial was finally held in February 2025.
+Concluding on February 27, it ended with a mixed verdict.
+The members (excluding Daniel) would only need to pay a dollar each for breach of contract, but they lost the rights to the Why Don't We name and brand to Signature.
+With this verdict, the band officially ended.